Beyond the Oberbeck-Boussinesq and long wavelength approximation: Full-F gyro-fluid model

 \section{Full-F gyro-fluid model}

 We consider a \fullF gyro-fluid model, that is founded on the standard gyro-kinetic ordering~\cite{madsen2013} and fully encompasses effects down to the gyro-radius scale~\cite{held2020}.
 The gyro-fluid moment hierarchy is closed by truncation, in particular an isothermal assumption.
+For the sake of simplicity, we neglect parallel dynamics and electromagnetic effects.
 The \fullF gyro-center continuity equations for a gyro-center species density \(\Nz\) \footnote{For convenience we omit the species subscript \(s\) and denote only explicit species with a subscript like electrons(e) or ions(i).
 Further, we use capital letters for gyro-center quantities and small letters for particle quantities, e.g. gyro-center density \(\Nz\) and particle density \(n\). } is given by

 where the gyro-center \ExB and \gradB drifts are